-Each year, more than 250 Princeton juniors and seniors declare Economics as their major and begin preparing for rewarding careers in public policy, finance, research, consulting, and more.
+Each year, more than 250 Princeton juniors and seniors declare Economics as their major and begin preparing for rewarding careers in consulting, finance, public policy, research, and more.

 As an Economics major, students receive the technical and analytical background required to tackle society’s biggest challenges.
 Whether the task is combating global poverty, analyzing government programs, advising major U.S. companies (or starting their own!), training in economics prepares students to ask the right questions and develop innovative, workable solutions.